MBcode/ec/test/testing.md

       * (sitemap_count == spot expected URN_count) - (count_graphs(endpoint) == count(spot URNs expected)) == missing graphs/URNs
       * Can always get count.md number, but can only get diffs of broken by comparing with spot test gold standard
 * SCHACL Validation reports [(TBD) for a repo_dashboard](repo-dashboard.md)

+## Example of testing stages
+### where checks just get better during workflow spot check with standard data to compare with

+### [counts.md](counts.md) now has crawl_dropoff() which can be done each time,
+It shows count-drop and URNs of files lost, and could do basic check for tranistion worthiness

+### For spot checking a workflow, spot_crawl_dropoff() does all the above and checks with saved standard data
+Here for a test-sitemap will also call all the check_urn_ jsonld|rdf if lost in next step

+#### spot checks are done with one sitemap, while general runs can have many
+ _when many sitemaps run, it can report from each names repo: in the quad store graphs, with: get_graph_per_repo()_

+ _Above is an alternate way of doing the counts & checking compared to  below_ So I will incl/replace this soon

+## Everything below here is starting with end to end testing,
+### where it goes back and checking the 2 middle stages if a problem
+But [now](http://geocodes.ddns.net/ec/test/counts/bucket_files.py) we can always do a step by step check, that just gets better if we have standard data to compare with

+## Data Loading:
+### Run end to end, show missing, check in cache, then know count at every stage
+Basic Data loading flight testing:
+* Run end to end, sitemap to endpoint
+    * Query endpoint to get graph/filename URN names that might be missing
+    * Gives you counts for the last step, and an easier way to lookup middle steps
+* Use URN for filename in LD-cache to check to see if missing there as well
+    * Check LD-cache for both types of RDF: summoned jsonld and milled ntriples
+    * Will give us both the counts for these stages, and any diffs, to help debug process
+* Scoped software use / blame
+    * Gleaner & 'nabu' to get  sitemap to 'endpoint', and be able to find if all the expected graphs made it
+    * Testing is done with earthcube_utils, that check the endpoint graphs against the expected, and check cache for missing
+    * If ntriples in cache, but not in endpoint, then blame 'nabu' for not syncing it
+    * If the file for the URN is not in the LD-cache as .rdf, then blame nabu
+    * If the file for the URN is not in the LD-cache as .jsonld, then blame gleaner

+#### Scopes of workflow elements: Gleaner/nabu are the verbs transitioning the data-objects, that we can test for
+We can always get the [counts.md](counts.md) fall off, but we can best tell if the intermediate data files are broken by diffs with expected results during workflow spot testing.
+Though with URN listing from each stage we could [better check them in prod](http://geocodes.ddns.net/ec/test/counts/bucket_files.py).

+The Config for normal crawls and spot testing each have a sitemap

+Only spot testing of the workflow has expected results

+The spot testing comparisons give the change in counts when compared with expected

+normal crawls with no expected results need to use the [counts.md](counts.md) utils

+spot tests, can still run this counts checking code, even though the comparison w/test set will give it

 ## Crawl-workflow (gleaner/nabu) spot tests
 * Run query on test-endpoint to get graph-URNs and other expected values